Freelancers Vs. Video Editing Companies - Which Is Better for Outsourcing Video Editing?

 Customer Service: How well do you work together?

-In the freelance sphere, this depends heavily on the individual.
+In the freelance world, this is down to the individual.
 There are eager-to-please freelancers who respond to your requests almost instantly, but also those who grudgingly reply days later.

-On the upside, though, you know that it will always be the same person handling your projects.
-And if you find someone competent with whom you click instantly, that can be worth gold!
+On the upside, though, you know that it’s always the same person handling your projects.
+And if you find someone competent, and click instantly, that can be worth gold!

 Cost: How much will you end up paying?